 Spice-up Space Food

-Students work in groups to create a flavorful and nutritious meal for astronauts to eat in space.
+Through project-based learning, students work in groups to create a flavorful and nutritious meal for astronauts to eat in space.
 They experience careers in food and nutrition, food science, and marketing, research different ways to preserve foods, and discover how food is taken to and eaten in space.
+Grades 6-8

 Milestone 1: Entry Event

 Milestone 2: Research and Planning

 - Day in the Life of a NASA Food Scientist

 - Pudding the Space Way!